Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Methods

 \subsection{Merger emulator}

-Having a high computational cost is a common limitation in numerical simulations, especially when a parameter space exploration is involved; a possible solution is the implementation of an \textit{emulator}, to either reduce the number of simulations needed \citep[e.g.,][]{Bird:2019, Rogers:2019, Brown:2024} or to speed up the computation \citep[e.g.,][]{Spurio:2022, branca:2024, robinson:2024, Bartlett:2024}.
-In this work, we adopt a neural network (NN) as an emulator to enhance the parameter space exploration.
-The NN approximates a function that, taking the merger configuration and progenitor initial conditions as input, returns the properties of the post-merger galaxy without requiring new simulations.
-Indeed, thanks to the Universal Approximation Theorem \citep[UAT,][]{UAT:1989}, a trained NN can approximate with arbitrary precision the non-linear function that maps the input parameters, $\boldsymbol\kappa$, into outputs characterizing the galaxy and the stellar halo.
-For the present work, we set two outputs
+Having a high computational cost is a common limitation in numerical simulations, especially when a parameter space exploration is involved; a possible solution is the implementation of an emulator, to either reduce the number of simulations needed \citep[e.g.,][]{Bird:2019, Rogers:2019, Brown:2024} or to speed up the computation \citep[e.g.,][]{Spurio:2022, branca:2024, robinson:2024, Bartlett:2024}.
+In this work, we have adopted a neural network (NN) as an emulator to enhance the parameter space exploration.
+The NN approximates a function that, taking the merger configuration and progenitor ICs as input, returns the properties of the post-merger galaxy without requiring new simulations.
+Indeed, thanks to the universal approximation theorem \citep[UAT,][]{UAT:1989}, a trained NN can approximate with arbitrary precision the nonlinear function that maps the input parameters, $\boldsymbol\kappa$, into outputs characterizing the galaxy and the stellar halo.
+For the present work, we set two outputs,

-where with $R_\star$ we refer to the half-mass radius of the post-merger galaxy to distinguish it from the massive progenitor's half-mass radius $R_{1/2}$ which is one of the inputs of the NN; $f_5$ is the stellar halo mass fraction, i.e., the fraction of stars at $r > 5 R_\star$.
-Such a choice of outputs enables us to directly compare our results with Tucana~II observations (see later Sec.s \ref{sec:sub:emulator_results} and \ref{sec:comparison_with_tucana}).
+where with $R_\star$ we refer to the half-mass radius of the post-merger galaxy to distinguish it from the massive progenitor's half-mass radius, $R_{1/2}$, which is one of the inputs of the NN. $f_5$ is the stellar halo mass fraction; that is, the fraction of stars at $r > 5 R_\star$.
+Such a choice of outputs enables us to directly compare our results with Tucana~II observations (see Sects. \ref{sec:sub:emulator_results} and \ref{sec:comparison_with_tucana}).

-We adopt a regularized loss function to prevent overfitting and train the emulator on the simulation outputs.
-The number of training points is small compared to the dimensionality of the problem and we overcome the sparse sampling issue by adopting a Latin Hypercube sampling (see Sec. \ref{sec:parameter_space_sampling}), which ensures uniform coverage of the parameter space.
-Furthermore, deep NNs are relatively unaffected by the growing difficulty of analyzing data as the number of dimensions increases, i.e., the \quotes{curse of dimensionality}, when approximating compositional functions \citep{Poggio:2018}.
-We refer to App. \ref{sec:app:neural_netwoks} for a complete description of the NN,.
+We adopted a regularized loss function to prevent overfitting and trained the emulator on the simulation outputs.
+The number of training points is small compared to the dimensionality of the problem and we overcame the sparse sampling issue by adopting a Latin hypercube sampling (see Sect. \ref{sec:sub:parameter_space_sampling}), which ensures uniform coverage of the parameter space.
+Furthermore, deep NNs are relatively unaffected by the growing difficulty of analyzing data as the number of dimensions increases; that is, the \quotes{curse of dimensionality}, when approximating compositional functions \citep{Poggio:2018}.
+We refer to Appendix \ref{sec:app:neural_netwoks} for a complete description of the NN.